ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 ## What next?

-You've learned how to purchase, secure, and configure a domain, route a domain to your CodeCapsules application, and even a little bit about DNS.
+We've learned how to purchase, secure, and configure a domain, route a domain to your CodeCapsules application, and even a little bit about DNS.

 If you are interested, there is still a lot to learn about DNS.
 A fine place to start is by following this link: https://aws.amazon.com/route53/what-is-dns/